jessicablank/workout-tracker/README.md

 ![](/public/images/home-with-data.PNG)

-The "Add New WorkOut" button will allow you to add a new series of exercises to a workout:
+The "Add New Workout" button will allow you to add a new series of exercises to a workout:
 ![](/public/images/add-excercise.PNG)

-You will receive confirmation upon each addition
+You will receive confirmation upon each addition:

 ![](/public/images/confirmation.PNG)

 And Then be able to see a dashboard charting cardio and resistance training: